 Currently available simulation tools, whilst highly sophisticated, are very much aimed at analysis rather than design.
 Of course, the two processes, whilst distinct, are often linked in so-called design-by-analysis processes.
-As an engineer who has for many years worked on the development of an alternative finite element (FE) formulation, it has become apparent that such non-conventional formulations offer great potential for efficient design that is not present in the conventionally adopted conforming finite element (CFE) formulation used in the majority of commercial FE systems.
-I am currently involved in writing a chapter for a NAFEMS book on industrial case studies using FEA.
+As an engineer who has for many years worked on the development of an alternative finite element (FE) formulation it has become apparent that such non-conventional formulations offer great potential for efficient design that are not present in the conventionally adopted conforming finite element (CFE) formulation used in the majority of commercial FE systems.
+I am currently involved in writing a chapter for a NAFEMS booklet on industrial case studies using FEA.
 My chapter involves the analysis and design of rotating discs.
 For such components, the engineer is interested in both the elastic and plastic limit speeds and whilst these can be obtained using CFE software, the available elements are not best suited to the task and require significant mesh refinement before sensible or safe predictions of these speeds can be made.
 As such, I developed a software tool for the task using an element which solves the elastic solution for the Lamé equations exactly.
-It is a form of EFE which I have called the Lamé Finite Element (LFE) and it has the useful property that, irrespective of the level of mesh refinement, it produces safe lowerbound approximations of the two limit speeds.
+It is a form of equilibrium finite element (EFE) which I have called the Lamé Finite Element (LFE) and it has the useful property that, irrespective of the level of mesh refinement, it produces safe lower-bound approximations of the two limit speeds.
 I have presented the theoretical developments in a paper which is currently under review.
-Such software fits well with themes from previous NAFEMS World Congresses, i.e., Simulation Governance and Democratisation of Simulation [6].
+Such software fits well with themes from previous NAFEMS World Congresses, i.e., Simulation Governance and Democratisation of Simulation, [5].

 I thought, therefore, that it would be useful in this article to demonstrate firstly the code verification of the LFE and then compare its performance characteristics in the design of a component with those of a CFE element.
 The component I have chosen is a simple one, namely, a pipe with internal pressure where the design variable is the outer radius of the pipe.
-Like the rotating disc, the engineer is interested in establishing safe values for the elastic and plastic limit loads (pressures in this case) for the pipe and these are cast, respectively, as Serviceability
+Like the rotating disc, the engineer is interested in establishing safe values for the elastic and plastic limit loads (pressures in this case) for the pipe and these are cast, respectively, as Serviceability Limit State (SLS) and Ultimate Limit State (ULS) conditions as per the modern Limit State Design process also known as Load Resistance Factor Design in the US.
+To simplify the text, I have not included any partial safety factors in the exposition.
+These would typically increase the load applied to the structure and reduce the material strength or resistance and, of course, would be essential in any practical assessment of the structural integrity of the pipe in order to account for uncertainties in loads and resistances.